skore-io/nestjs-extensions/README.md

 <p align="center">
-A collection of NestJS extensions used by Skore.
+A collection of NestJS extensions used by Learning.rocks.
 </p>

 | Name                                     | Description                                                             |